 ANNUALS:

-• Direct sow another round of warm-season cutting flowers for continued blooms through the first frost – sunflowers are an option
+- Direct sow another round of warm-season cutting flowers for continued blooms through the first frost – sunflowers are a good option

 BULBS: